-- When a tooth is decayed to the point that a tooth-colored filling can’t correct the damage.
+- A tooth is decayed to the point that a filling alone won’t correct the damage

-- When a tooth has become weakened to the point that the risk of breakage is high.
+- A tooth has become so weakened that there is a high risk of fracture or breakage

-- When a lost tooth has been replaced with a dental implant and is in need of restoration.
+- A missing tooth has been replaced with a dental implant and needs a restoration

-- When a dental bridge has been placed to restore missing teeth and requires crowns to be anchored in place within the patient’s smile.
+- A dental bridge is being placed to restore missing teeth and needs crowns to hold it in place

 Having a custom dental crown designed and placed typically takes two appointments with our team.
 First, after discussing your goals for your new restoration, we’ll prepare the affected tooth and take digital impressions.
 These will be sent to a trusted dental laboratory for the creation of your finished crown; in the meantime, our doctors will place a temporary model so that your daily life isn’t disrupted.
 Once the finished crown arrives at our practice, you’ll be invited back so that we can make any final adjustments and cement the permanent restoration securely into place within your smile.